epfl-ada/2020/Tutorials/03 - Describing data/README.md

-# 02 - Read the stats carefully
+# 02 - Describing data

 In this tutorial session we explore the basic features of python libraries for statistical analysis and we practice using them.